tonibuenter/remotequery-java/README.md

-Quick Start for JavaWeb with RemoteQuery
+Quick Start for a RQ-based web application with Java
 ----------------------------------------

 + Download the content of **RemoteQueryWeb**